adinagit/tiktok-research-api-python/README.md

 To use this code, you must first apply for and receive access to the Research API.

 # Querying Video Data
+**For more general info, consult [TikTok's Research API Reference for querying videos](https://developers.tiktok.com/doc/research-api-specs-query-videos/).**
 Script: `tiktok-video-hash-data.py`

 This script is set up to query all videos with a given hashtag and write the data to a file in JSON format.
 The data includes all fields offered by TikTok.

-It is easy to change/customize the query itself on `line 57`; to do so, consult [TikTok's API Reference for querying videos](https://developers.tiktok.com/doc/research-api-specs-query-videos/).
+It is easy to change/customize the query itself on `line 57`.

 For the script to run, you must insert your **CLIENT KEY** and **CLIENT SECRET** in the `get_access_token` function on lines `29` and  `30` respectively.